The “The Big Picture” Edition

 A bite-size podcast showcasing modern Hebrew and its slang.
 Host Guy Sharett explains what we can learn about Israeli psyche, society and culture through the Hebrew language.

 An inside view of how Israel can warm your heart and make your blood boil.
-It’s a show by three folks who live in and love Israel even though it drives them crazy, and who each week discuss the latest in Israeli politics, culture and society.
+It’s a show hosted by folks who live in and love Israel even though it drives them crazy, and who each week discuss the latest in Israeli politics, culture and society.

 In-depth, long-form interviews with scholars, writers and thinkers about their work and ideas that make up the debate in and about Israel.